Revisiting the Ratchet Principle: When Hidden Symmetries Prevent Steady Currents

-In this Letter, we build a theoretical framework to account for the emergence of ratchet currents in systems with inhomogeneous fluctuation sources, which leads to the conclusion that the ratchet principle must be amended.
-We consider systems in $d$ space dimensions comprising particles whose dynamics are given by
+In this Letter, we build a theoretical framework to account for the emergence of {interaction-induced directed} currents in systems with inhomogenous fluctuation sources, which leads to the conclusion that the ratchet principle must be amended.
+We consider {$N$ particles} in $d$ space dimensions {evolving with}